 Audiologists in the public schools are contract employees and do not fall under specific teacher requirements of the state Department of Education.
 State licensure issued by the Wyoming State Board of Examiners of Speech-Language Pathology and Audiology is typically required for practice in the schools.
 Contact the board for additional information.

-A Wyoming Educator License with a Professional Services Endorsement in Speech Pathology requires a master's degree in speech-language pathology from a regionally or nationally accredited institution.
+A Wyoming Educator License with a Professional Services Endorsement in Speech Pathology (which is valid for 5 years) requires:

 Note: Related Services Personnel are permitted to be hired by a school district if they hold a current and valid Wyoming license in their own profession.
 Therefore, if you hold a license from the Wyoming Board of Speech Pathology and Audiology, any district may hire you on the basis of that license.
 However, many districts still require a Professional Teachers Standards Board (PTSB) license for employment.

 Individuals with authorization from the PTSB must complete five semester hours of university or PTSB-approved workshop credit every five years.